keshavgoyal1506/keshavgoyal1506/README.md

 # Keshav Goyal #
 An extremely curious programmer with the will to explore difficult  skills and technology.
-With skills in CUDA C, C/C++, python, java, SQL and Linux.
+Skilled in CUDA C, C/C++, python, java, SQL and Linux.